tobiasGuta/WebSocket-Smuggler-Modular-/README.md

 ## Advanced Usage: Wordlist Fuzzing

-You can now perform dictionary-based attacks to discover internal endpoints or fuzz parameters through the smuggled tunnel.
+You can perform dictionary-based attacks to discover internal endpoints or fuzz parameters through the smuggled tunnel.

 1.  **Load a Wordlist:** Click the `Load Wordlist` button and select a text file containing your payloads.
 2.  **Set the Placeholder:** In the **Smuggled Path** field, use the `{PAYLOAD}` placeholder.
 The extension will replace this tag with each line from your wordlist.